nikonru/NiLang/README.md

 Now we have plenty of functions, but how can we use them?
 Don't worry, call syntax is pretty simple in **NiLang**.

-To call a function just write it name.
+To call a function just write its name.
 ```
 DoNothing
 Int x = UselessNumber